uafrontender/newnew/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Development

+### newnew api

+We import a package from a gitlab repo and select a specific version by its commit hash If you need to update a version of the package, just change the commit hash in `package.json` And run `npm install`

+### Tools we use

+For front-end development we use VSCode code editor.
+TO BE Continued...

 ## Learn More

 To learn more about Next.js, take a look at the following resources: